-- Taking care of any subfloor irregularities before installation.
+- Fixing any subfloor irregularities before installation.

 - Examining your new flooring for damage or defects before installation.

-- If the installation involves the use of grout and adhesives, make sure all surfaces are clean, smooth and completely dry.
+- If the installation involves the use of grout and adhesives, they’ll make sure all surfaces are clean, smooth and completely dry.